-If any girls in your troop are transferring to another group, or if your troop is disbanding, merging with another troop, or splitting into two groups, follow the fnancial procedures below and ask your Program Support Specialist for assistance if needed:
+If any girls in your troop are transferring to another group, or if your troop is disbanding, merging with another troop, or splitting into two groups, follow the fnancial procedures below and ask your Volunteer Support Specialist for assistance if needed:

 Girls transferring to other groups

 Group funds belong to the group, not individual members.
 If one or more girls transfer to another group, the girls in the original group - both staying and transferring - are encouraged to allocate a fair portion of funds to the new group, but it is not required.
 In cases of unresolved conflict, Girl Scouts of Colorado reserves the right to make a final decision about the transfer of funds.

 When a troop disbands and no girls continue as Girl Scouts:

 The girls need to decide how to use existing group funds.
 They may do a final group activity or donate a portion to a charity or cause they consider worthwhile, including Girl Scouts of Colorado.
 If there are still remaining funds after the group has disbanded, close the bank account and have the balance issued as a cashier’s check to Girl Scouts of Colorado to give to your Volunteer Support Specialist.
 These funds will be used to support opportunity grants and programs for other Girl Scouts.